Frequently Asked Questions

 We submitted our application for “Accredited, on contingency” status on September 1, 2019.
 You may view our current application status on the APA’s website.

-Should that review be successful, the program could be accredited by fall of 2020.
+Should that review be successful, the program could be accredited by spring of 2021.

 Per the APA, “If you complete a program that is recognized as ‘accredited, on contingency’ effective before your graduation date, you will have completed an APA accredited program.”